folio-org/docs/content/en/docs/Access/_index.md

 ## Circulation Settings

 The circulation of library materials is governed by a set of rules and policies.
 These rules and policies are defined by the library and implemented in the [Circulation]({{< ref "/settings_circulation.md" >}}) and the [Courses]({{< ref "/settings_courses.md" >}}) areas of the FOLIO Settings app.

+## INN-Reach

+Kiwi includes the INN-Reach app, which supports resource sharing for institutions that use INN-Reach by Innovative Interfaces.

+While the app is available in Kiwi, it is not yet fully supported.
+The app will be removed from the FOLIO standard install in Lotus.
+The project plans to restore the app once the integration is certified by Innovative.